7 Ways to Improve Accounts Receivable (AR) Collections in 2026

 Over-automation is a quick way to annoy your customers and turn them away.
 Avoid setting up multiple automated payment reminders with form emails.

-Instead of unpersonalized automation, use a receivable management tool that systematizes your process to save you time internally, but personalizes workflows to give customers a one-on-one experience.
+Instead of impersonal automation, use a receivable management tool that systematizes your process to save you time internally, but personalizes workflows to give customers a one-to-one experience.

-Personalizing communications gives you the opportunity to communicate directly with your customers, so you can determine what’s causing the non-payment and keep a good customer relationship.
-That should drive how you proceed with collections, not a rigid, automated process.
+Personalizing communications gives you the opportunity to communicate directly with your customers, so you can determine what’s causing the non-payment and keep the customer relationship strong.
+That should drive how you proceed with collections - not a rigid, automated process.

 If the problem is with the billing process, like sending the invoice to the wrong contact or missing required information, you can quickly correct the issue and update your systems to the correct process in the future.